Holy Land Pilgrimage

-A. Yes, Please click here!
+A. Yes, Please click here! - COMING SOON!

 Q. What will our guides be like on this Holy Land Tour?

 A. Good question.
 A tour of holy and historical places is only as good as your guide.
 Many local guides leave much to be desired in terms of their knowledge, their ability to comment on the spiritual significance of a particular site for Christians, and their command of English.
 Dr. Marcellino D’Ambrosio has twin academic specialties make him an extraordinary guide to the Holy Land—he is an expert in the interpretation of Scripture and Church history.
 Furthermore, his commentary, however informative, is always understandable and spiritually uplifting.
 He will be assisted by local guides as well.
 These men are Arab Catholics who are knowledgeable but also spiritual.
 Their English is very good and clear.
 It has taken me years to identify Catholic guides of this caliber -- of the hundreds of local guides available for tours, these are the cream of the crop.

 Q. Will this be a tour or a spiritual pilgrimage?

 A. Both.
 We will have wonderful times of prayer, liturgy & music daily, with Mass in one of the holy places that we visit each day!
 Each person who wishes will have the opportunity to serve as a lector in one of our special masses.
 If you are a properly authorized extraordinary minister of the eucharist, there may be an opportunity to serve in that capacity as well.
 But the information and insight you will get into the places we visit as well as the biblical texts that talk about them will be extraordinary.

 Q. Who is arranging all the practicalities of the tour?